ADA Transition Plan

 In 2011 the City awarded a contract to Sally Swanson Architects to update the Transition Plan.
 The update included barrier assessment surveys of City-owned buildings, parks and public rights-of-way that lead to City facilities.
 Sally Swanson Architects also conducted a Self-Evaluation with City staff relating to the needs of persons with disabilities in service situations at all City programs and services.

 In 2016 the City awarded a contract to the KFH Group to update the ADA Transition Plan for the Public Right of Way (PROW) that was completed September 2017.
 The report can be found below and the GIS Map link above reflects the survey done in 2016/2017.

-Copies of the Plan, excluding the 1500-page Barrier Assessment Survey, are available for review online here or at:
+Copies of the Plan Section I & II, excluding the Section III 1500-page Barrier Assessment Survey, are available for review online here or at:

 Santa Fe Public Library

 145 Washington Avenue